angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 ### Inject AngularFire and Bind it to List

-Now inject AngularFire in your component.
+Now inject AngularFireDatabase in your component.
 Open your `home.ts` by going into `src/pages/home/home.ts` and make the following changes:

->1) Import "AngularFire, FirebaseListObservable" at the top of your component.
+>1) Import "AngularFireDatabase, FirebaseListObservable" at the top of your component.

->2) Inject your AngularFire dependency in the constructor.
+>2) Inject your AngularFireDatabase dependency in the constructor.

->3) Call the list method on angularFire's database object.
+>3) Call the list method on AngularFireDatabase object.

 Your `home.ts` file should look like this.